 3. Set Up Your SEO Strategy

 Your SEO strategy should be based on your goals.
-These could range from building more traffic, to increasing conversions, to collecting more opt-ins for your email marketing campaigns.
+These could range from building traffic, increasing conversions, and collecting more opt-ins for your email marketing campaigns.

 - Keyword research